The International Trade Blog arrow Export Compliance

 BIS encourages self reporting via the submission of Voluntary Self Disclosures (VSDs) by parties who believe they may have violated the EAR.
 VSDs are an excellent indicator of a party’s intent to comply with U.S. export control requirements and may provide BIS with important information on other ongoing violations.

 BIS carefully reviews VSDs received from disclosing parties to determine if violations of the EAR have occurred and to determine the appropriate corrective action if necessary.
-Additional information regarding VSDs is found in Part 764.5 of the EAR, or the enforcement section of the BIS website.
+Additional information regarding VSDs is found in Part 764.5 of the EAR, or the voluntary self disclosure page of the BIS website.

 You may also submit a VSD to: